Firaxis Games: History

 In August 2014, Firaxis Games announced Firaxicon, a convention dedicated to Firaxis games.
 The event was held from September 27 to 28, 2014, at a hotel in Hunt Valley, and included meet and greets with the company's staff, a presentation titled "An Evening with Sid Meier", and early playtests of Civilization: Beyond Earth.
 A tour of Firaxis Games' offices was also held at the event.
 The event was renewed for a second edition in July 2015, and held on October 3, 2015, at the Baltimore Convention Center.
 Events were similar to that of the 2014 event, with XCOM 2 and Civilization: Beyond Earth – Rising Tide up for early testing.

 By December 2015, Firaxis Games expanded their Sparks headquarters, which they moved to in 2009, to 40,000 sqft, and employed 40 new staff, totaling to 180 employees present at the company.
 In June 2016, at the Games for Change festival, Firaxis Games announced that they had partnered with GlassLab to develop CivilizationEDU, an educational derivative of Civilization V optimized for classrooms.
 On July 23, 2018, David Ismailer of 2K confirmed that Firaxis Games was working on a new IP.

+On February 17, 2023, it was announced that Midnight Suns creative director Jake Solomon and longtime Firaxis boss Steve Martin were exiting the company.
+COO Heather Hazen was promoted to replace Martin.
+On May 30, 30 employees were laid off from Firaxis as part of cost-saving measures implemented by parent company Take-Two Interactive.

+An undisclosed number of Firaxis staff were let go in September 2025, with 2K was part of a move that "restructures and optimizes" the studio for "adaptability, collaboration, and creativity".